 Enrolment

 In HIP we have a SOAP service for recording GP enrolments.
 We define an enrolment as “a relationship between a health consumer and a health provider for the provision of a health service”.
 We use a generic schema which could accommodate other kinds of enrolment e.g., enrolment with a WellChild provider, but none have been implemented to date.
 GP Enrolment however is integrated in all GP PMS systems and is used as the basis for calculating capitation-based funding.
 It is also used by other parties to locate a patient’s GP for sending them communications eg Discharge Letters

+If we had a generic concept of Enrolment in FHIR, here are some possible ways we health provider/consumer/service associations we might want to model as kinds of enrolments

+WellChild

+Dentist

+Midwife

+b4schools

+Screening programmes

+NCHIP

+Pharmacist

+Other definitions of Enrolment in current use

+HSAAP : “Enrolment creates a link between a HSU and a provider or facility so that they can participate in health and disability services delivered by that provider or at that facility”

+HIRA: “Registration for inclusion in a particular health service or programme.
+For example this could be with a General Practice a Dentist or a programmes such as the National Breast Screening National Cervical Screening National Bowel Screening programmes”

+Related concepts

+healthcare_mandate (contsys): mandate (commission) based on a commitment and either an informed consent or an authorization by law, defining the rights and obligations of one healthcare actor with regard to his involvement in healthcare processes performed for a specific subject of care

 Enrolment Nomination

 An enrolment nomination is a request by a party, eg the Lead Maternity Carer LMC that their patient is considered for enrolment with a particular service provider eg a GP practice.